-Channels 4 through 6 are used to assign the arm, disarm and panic functions to separate buttons on the remote control.
-These channels are only available when using an optional Radar Master remote.
-(See Transmitter Configurations section of this guide.)
-Teaching a transmitter button to Channel 4 erases all previous programming from the transmitter's memory.
-Similarly, if the transmitter is set up to use the separate arm, disarm and panic channels and a button from that transmitter is programmed to Channel 1, the transmitter's memory will be erased, and the system will only recognize the button that was programmed to Channel 1.
+Channels #4-6: Channels 4 through 6 are used to assign the arm, disarm and panic functions to separate buttons on the remote control.
+Teaching a button to Channel 4 erases all information about that remote from memory.
+Any auxiliary functions that are desired will have to be reprogrammed.
+Similarly, if the remote is set up to use the separate arm, disarm and panic channels and a button from that remote is entered into channel one, the remote will be erased from memory, and the system will only recognize the button that was entered into channel one.

-Channel 9

-If any transmitter button from a known transmitter is programmed to Channel 9, all transmitters will be erased from memory and will revert to the default feature settings (see the Features Menu section of this guide).
+Channel #9: If any transmitter button from a known transmitter is programmed to Channel 9, all transmitters will be erased from memory and will revert to the default feature settings (see the Features Menu section of this guide).
 This is useful in cases where the one of the customer's transmitters is lost or stolen.
 This will erase any lost or stolen transmitters from the system's memory.
 It can also be used to start from scratch if the transmitter buttons were programmed incorrectly.